-The fabricator may purchase materials in stock lengths, exact lengths or multiples of exact lengths to suit the dimensions shown in the structural design documents.
+The fabricator may purchase materials in stock lengths, exact lengths, or multiples of exact lengths to suit the dimensions shown in the structural design documents.
 Such purchases will normally be job-specific in nature and may not be suitable for use on other projects or returned for full credit if subsequent design changes make these materials unsuitable for their originally intended use.
 The fabricator should be paid for these materials upon delivery from the mill, subject to appropriate additional payment or credit if subsequent unanticipated modification or reorder is required.
 Purchasing materials to exact lengths is not considered fabrication.

 - 5.1.1.
 Unless otherwise specified by means of special testing requirements in the contract documents, mill testing shall be limited to those tests that are required for the material in the ASTM specifications indicated in the contract documents.
-Materials ordered to special material requirements shall be marked by the supplier as specified in ASTM A6/A6M Section 12 prior to delivery to the fabricator's shop or other point of use.
-Such material not so marked by the supplier, shall not be used until: - (a) Its identification is established by means of testing in accordance with the applicable ASTM specifications. - (b) A fabricator's identification mark, as described in Section 6.1.2 and 6.1.3, has been applied. - 5.1.2.
-When mill material does not satisfy ASTM A6/A6M tolerances for camber, profile, flatness or sweep, the fabricator shall be permitted to perform corrective procedures, including the use of controlled heating and/or mechanical straightening, subject to the limitations in ANSI/AISC 360.
+Materials shall be marked by the supplier as specified in applicable ASTM standard specifications prior to delivery to the fabricator's shop or other point of use.
+Such material not so marked by the supplier, shall not be used until - (a) Its identification is established by means of testing in accordance with the applicable ASTM specifications - (b) A fabricator's identification mark, as described in Section 6.1 has been applied - 5.1.2.
+When mill material does not satisfy applicable ASTM tolerances for camber, profile, flatness, or sweep, the fabricator is permitted to perform corrective procedures, including the use of controlled heating and/or mechanical straightening, subject to the limitations in ANSI/AISC 360.

-Mill dimensional tolerances are completely set forth in ASTM A6/A6M.
+Dimensional tolerances for rolled mill material are set forth in ASTM A6/ A6M.
+Likewise, dimensional tolerances for HSS and pipe material are set forth in the applicable ASTM standard specifications.
 Normal variations in the cross-sectional geometry of standard structural shapes must be recognized by the designer, the fabricator, the steel detailer, and the erector (for example, see Figure C-5.1).
-Such tolerances are mandatory because roll wear, thermal distortions of the hot cross section immediately after leaving the forming rolls and differential cooling distortions that take place on the cooling beds are all unavoid-able.
-Geometric perfection of the cross section is not necessary for either structural or architectural reasons, if the tolerances are recognized and provided for.
+Such tolerances are mandatory because roll wear-thermal distortions of the hot cross section immediately after leaving the forming rolls and differential cooling distortions that take place on the cooling beds-are all unavoidable.
+Geometric perfection of the cross section is not necessary for either structural or architectural reasons if the tolerances are recognized and provided for.